 Landscape path lights are not just about providing a safe walkway to your home or security for the exterior.
 Pathway lights can paint your property with a pleasing mixture of glowing, warm spots of light that highlight or define the walkway or garden areas.

-Wired, Low Voltage Lighting Is Easy To Install
+Wired, Low Voltage Lighting Is Easy to Install

 As long as you have an outdoor GFCI outlet, you can run wired low voltage lights almost as easily as solar powered lights.

 Low voltage wired lights will never be as easy to install as solar lights, but they come close.
 As long as you have an outdoor GFCI outlet located within about 10 to 15 feet of your first light location, the rest of the installation is a matter of laying cable and clipping in lights.

-Line Voltage (120V) vs. Low Voltage (12V)
+Line Voltage vs. Low Voltage Path Lighting

-Low voltage or line voltage?
 The names sound similar and are easily confused, yet they are vastly different.